 Students are required to keep a log of all patient encounters and clinical hours throughout their clinical courses.
 A handwritten log will be completed along with the EXXAT record.
 Students maintain an official clinical log in an electronic format.
 For this purpose, Franklin University utilizes EXXAT.
 The use of EXXAT enables students to track the number of patient encounters, procedures, diagnoses and ICD codes, diagnostic testing ordered, and medications prescribed.
-Students enter their clinical data into EXXAT following each patient encounter or at the end of their clinical day.
-Entries later than 72 hours will not be considered valid.
+Students enter the clinical data regarding patient encounters into EXXAT at the end of the each clinical day.
+Patient encounters must be entered into EXXAT within 72 hours to be considered valid.
+Patient encounters entered after 72 hours may not be approved, which can result in additional clinical hours being required.